-I would like to introduce you to My Wine Helper’s new winery partner, Flying Leap Vineyards.
+My Wine Helper has been hired by Flying Leap Vineyards to assist them in sales including e-commerce sales and self distribution.
 This winery is the new kid on the block with the release of their first two wines, the 2011 Grenache and 2011 Graciano.
 These two wines were crafted by Arizona’s own Kent Callaghan of Callaghan Vineyards down in Sonoita.
-Mark Beres & Marc Moeller are the brains to the operation.
-This two gentleman are about to change the game in the Arizona wine industry.
-Their attention to details is what sets them apart.
+Mark Beres, Marc Moeller and Thom Kitch, are the brains to the operation.
+These gentleman have been friends since college, and they grew up in Washington State, and they are also all retired Air Force pilots.
+Getting to know them has been great.
+They are passionate about the farming end of the business and smart enough to work with people like Kent Callaghan and myself.
 They are currently establishing one of the largest commercial vineyards in Willcox in the heart of the Willcox bench.
-They have plans to open a tasting room in downtown Willcox close to Railroad Park.
-They also just recently purchased Canelo Hills Winery and Vineyards in Sonoita, where their Flying Leap Vineyards wines will also be available for purchase.
-We are very excited to be representing these wines and look forward to hosting events so you can try these wines for yourselves.
+They have recently opened a tasting room in downtown Willcox close to Railroad Park.
+They also just recently purchased Canelo Hills Winery and Vineyards in Sonoita, where their Flying Leap Vineyards wines will be available for purchase.
+MWH is very excited to be representing these wines and look forward to setting up events so you can try these wines for yourselves.

-2011 Grenache(CA) This wine has 15% of the Graciano in the blend.
-The wine has a garnet with purple hue color, medium to full bodied wine with some white pepper spice on a medium length finish.
-Great food Wine.
+2011 Grenache(CA) This wine has 15% Graciano in the blend.
+The wine has a garnet with purple hue to it’s color, medium to full bodied wine with some white pepper spice on a medium length finish.
+Great sweet strawberry and raspberry fruit nose, great food Wine.
 Excellent with grilled Lamb or pork.
 13.5% Alc.

 2011 Graciano(CA) This wine is 100% Graciano.
 This Spanish varietal shows huge potential in Arizona.
 Dark purple in color this wine is fruit forward and lightly oaked.
 It is full bodied, and has excellent notes of black cherry, current and spice.
 It has a long smooth finish and will pair well with full favored foods especially grilled meats and robust cheeses.
 14.5% Alc.